dss-14th/eda-repo-7/README.md

 ### Backtesting
 * We downloaded stock trading data and extract close data.
 Then we analyzed correlation between 5 indexes and profitability & volatility.
-* As the purpose of this project is for study, we didn't consider allocation, dividend tax, rebalancing and just focused on the indices and ETF close data in traditional all-weather-portfolio.
+* As the purpose of this project is for study, we didn't consider allocation, dividend tax, rebalancing and just focused on the indices close data in traditional all-weather-portfolio.

 #### Steps for backtesting
+* Preprocessing
 * Back Test using historical data
 * Result Analysis
-* Develop portfolio based on analysis
-* Compare profitability,volatility prediction

 ### Data Sources : [Investing.com](https://www.investing.com/)
 Index